Learned iterative networks: An operator learning perspective: Operator learning

+In many applications one either has a forward operator that is linear, or one can recast the inverse problem by pre-processing data into a form where the forward operator is linear.
+The latter is e.g. the case with \ac{CT} image reconstruction where data can after pre-processing be interpreted as samples of the ray transform, i.e., the corresponding forward operator is linear.
+There are however inverse problems, like electrical impedance tomography (EIT), that are intrinsically non-linear, meaning that there are no pre-processing steps or linearisations that allow one to assume a linear forward operator.

-A solution method for the inverse problem in \eqref{eq:InvProb} is represented by a \emph{reconstruction operator} $\RecOp \colon \DataSpace \to \RecSpace$ that approximates some form of (pseudo) inverse of the forward operator.
-The reconstruction operator should ideally be stable and provide a good approximation to the original hidden signal $\signal$ that gives rise to observed data $\data$, i.e., $\RecOp(\data)\approx \signal$ whenever $\data \approx \FwdOp(\signal)$.
-Classically, such a reconstruction operator is handcrafted based on the knowledge about the forward operator and its inverse, or formulated in the variational framework as an optimisation problem.
+A solution method for the inverse problem in Definition~\ref{def:InvProbFuncAna} is represented by a \emph{reconstruction operator} $\RecOp \colon \DataSpace \to \RecSpace$ that approximates some form of (pseudo) inverse of the forward operator.
+Likewise, for Definition~\ref{def:InvProbStat} it is either an operator that maps a point in $\DataSpace$ to a probability distribution on $\RecSpace$, or in case of a point-estimator, it is an operator of the form $\RecOp \colon \DataSpace \to \RecSpace$.

+The reconstruction operator must be well-defined (existence and uniqueness) and ideally it is also stable w.r.t.\@ (small) variations in data (well-posed).
+It must also provide a good approximation to the original hidden signal $\signal$ that gives rise to observed data $\data$, i.e., $\RecOp(\data)\approx \signal$ whenever $\data \approx \FwdOp(\signal)$.
+Classically, such a reconstruction operator is handcrafted from the knowledge about the forward operator and its inverse, or formulated in the variational framework as an optimisation problem (maximum a posteriori estimator).
 However, it is also possible to learn a reconstruction operator from example data.
-The formal definition is given as follows. \begin{definition}[Learned reconstruction operator] A family of parametrised mappings
+A formal definition in the setting of operator learning is given as follows. \begin{definition}[Learned reconstruction operator] A family $\{ \RecOp_{\NNparam} \}_\NNparam$ of parametrised mappings

-along with a specification of the parameter set $\NNparamSet$ is called a \emph{learned reconstruction operator} for the inverse problem in \eqref{eq:InvProb} if the parameters $\NNparam$ are determined (learned) from example data (training data) that is generated in a way that is consistent with \eqref{eq:InvProb}. \end{definition}
+along with a specification of the parameter set $\NNparamSet$ is called a \emph{learned reconstruction operator} for the inverse problem in Definition~\ref{def:InvProbFuncAna} if the parameters $\NNparam$ are determined (learned) from example data (training data) that is generated in a way that is consistent with \eqref{eq:InvProb}. \end{definition} One can `lift' the above definition to the statistical inverse problem in Definition~\ref{def:InvProbStat} by defining considering a family $\{ \RecOp_{\NNparam} \}_\NNparam$ of parametrised mappings

-The above definition does not touch upon how to choose the architecture for the learned reconstruction operator, i.e., how it is parametrised.
-This is important and \emph{learned iterative networks}, which constitute the central theme for the entire chapter, deal with this question when the target operator is given by an iterative scheme.